codeclinic/wp-spamfree/readme.txt

 6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =

+Version 1.6.8, released 04/13/08:

+* Modified plugin to not run tests if user is logged in with admin privileges.
+This fixes a conflict with the Absolute Comments plugin so the two will now work together.

 Version 1.6.7, released 04/13/08: